 When teeth are sensitive or painful whilst eating and drinking they could be showing symptoms of tooth decay or fracture.
 Fillings are required to restore the tooth, protect the nerve and reduce the risk of root canal treatment.

-There are many materials and preventative techniques available and most common are known as composite fillings, amalgam fillings and fissure sealants.
+There are many materials and preventative techniques available and are commonly known as composite fillings, amalgam fillings and fissure sealants.

 Composite fillings are a tooth-coloured material used as a modern solution to repair teeth to their most healthiest condition.
 The benefits of composite fillings are that they are matched to your natural tooth colour; making them aesthetic, strong and functional.
 Composite materials can also be used for cosmetic improvements of the smile, called composite build up.
 This means that gaps between teeth can be closed and the shape of teeth can be altered cosmetically.